CareTech-at-UCI/melanoma-project/README.md

 # ⚒️Work in Progress!!
-🟡 The Tech Committee is currently finalizing the model training and testing phase and will begin web development soon
+🟡 The Tech Committee is currently working on finishing web dev and improving the model

 # Melanoma Detection Project
 **A clear disclaimer:** this tool is not a replacement for professional medical diagnosis, but a first step in awareness.